algolia/instant-search-demo/README.md

 ## Tutorial

-**Follow this [step by step tutorial](https://www.algolia.com/doc/guides/search/filtering-faceting/instantsearchjs) (on Algolia.com) to learn how this implementation works** and how it has been built using the [instantsearch.js library](https://community.algolia.com/instantsearch.js/).
+**Follow this [step by step tutorial](https://www.algolia.com/doc/tutorials/search-ui/instant-search/build-an-instant-search-results-page/instantsearchjs/) (on Algolia.com) to learn how this implementation works** and how it has been built using the [instantsearch.js library](https://community.algolia.com/instantsearch.js/).

-All the filtering widgets used are described in the [Filtering & Faceting guide](http://www.algolia.com/doc/guides/search/filtering-faceting/instantsearchjs)
+A more general overview of filtering and faceting is available in a [dedicated tutorial](https://www.algolia.com/doc/tutorials/search-ui/instant-search/filtering/faceting-search-ui/instantsearchjs/).